tony-aw/tinycodet/README.md

-# On libraries
+## Using libraries

-## Setting relative paths
+### Setting relative paths

 Finding the source file location of your script (or project) is possible with R packages such as `this.path` and `here`.

-When employing both project isolation and version control, it may be preferable to find the source file location without external R packages (“external” meaning not base packages, not pre-installed recommended R packages, and not R packages that are bundled with Rstudio).
+When employing both project isolation and version control, it may be preferable to find the source file location without external R packages (“external” meaning not base packages, not R packages that come pre-installed with R, and not R packages that are bundled with Rstudio).
 The reason is as follows.
-If one relies on an R package to set the relative path of your project-specific library one gets into a circular problem: you need the R package to set your library’s relative path, but you need your library’s relative path to install the package.
+If one relies on an R package to set the relative path of your project-specific library one gets into a circular
+problem: you need the R package to set your library’s relative path, but you need your library’s relative path to install the package.

 Luckily, one can actually find your active script’s location in base R without external R packages like `this.path` or `here`.